 Transportation opportunities are depicted by two indices: (1) the transit trips index and (2) the low transportation cost index.
 The transit trips index measures how often low-income families in a neighborhood use public transportation.
-The index ranges from o to 100, with higher values indicating a higher likelihood that residents in a neighborhood utilize public transportation cost index measures cost of transportation and proximity to public transportation by neighborhood.
-It too varies from o to 100, and higher scores point to lower transportation costs in that neighborhood.
+The index ranges from 0 to 100, with higher values indicating a higher likelihood that residents in a neighborhood utilize public transit.
+The low transportation cost index measures cost of transportation and proximity to public transportation by neighborhood.
+It too varies from 0 to 100, and higher scores point to lower transportation costs in that neighborhood.